hoangduytran/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

 .. note::

-   Motion blur is only available in final renders and is not shown in the 3D Viewport and thus :ref:`Viewport Renders <bpy.ops.render.opengl>`.
+   Motion blur is only visible in the viewport during animation playback and uses a simpler algorithm than final render.
+Same thing applies to :ref:`Viewport Renders <bpy.ops.render.opengl>`.

 Position
    Controls at what point the shutter opens in relation to the current frame.